andrewgkew/orbital-demo/README.md

 ### MongoDB
 One of the other data source is MongoDB.
-By default when the mongo container comes up it inializes mongo with a new databases called `orbital` and a new collection called `accounts`.
+By default when the mongo container comes up it inializes mongo with a new databases called `orbital` and a few collections `accounts`, `customers`.
 There is also a username/password created set to `orbital/orbital`.

 #### Init
-There is an initialization script that is defined in the project and run once when Mongo comes up which creates new `orbital` database, username and password and `accounts` collection.
+There is an initialization script that is defined in the project and run once when Mongo comes up which creates new `orbital` database, username and password and `accounts`/`customers` collection.
 This is defined it `docker/init-mongo.js`

 #### Data